provenance-io/provenance/x/marker/spec/09_params.md

   by calling AddMarker.
 This is intended to further restrict what may be used for a denom when a generic marker is created.

-- **Max Supply** (math.Int) - A value indicating the maximum supply level allowed for any added marker